With a little help from these songs from the MGM musicals…

-Another one I’ve not seen, but i found it in my research for this post and the last big MGM musical of this kind.
+Another one I’ve not seen, but I found it in my research for this post and it’s reported that it was the last big MGM musical of this kind.
 And couldn’t not add it.. as I just love Christopher Walken here and according to IMDB he also got praise from Frank Sinatra and Gene Kelly for his dancing.
-Showing his talent as last-minute replacement for Tim Curry in Annie for the following year as Rooster.
-And a bloody good dancer and lip syncher too..
+Showing his talent as a last-minute replacement for Tim Curry in Annie (1982) for the following year as Rooster.
+And a bloody good dancer and lip syncher too…

-This song sung in this musical by Irving Aaronson and His Commanders.
+This song is sung in this musical by Irving Aaronson and His Commanders.
 This Cole Porter song also more recently was heard in The Great Gatsby (2013).
-The Pennies from Heaven musical tells of an unhappliy wed salesman (Steve Martin) who escapes his life through song and who has a fling with a teacher who thinks that too..
+The Pennies from Heaven musical tells of an unhappily wed salesman (Steve Martin) who escapes his life through song and who has a fling with a teacher…

 Summer Stock (1950) – Get Happy – Judy Garland, Warner Archive Instant

 After watching this singer and actress biopic last year, I just had to include her in this list of lovelies.
 I remembered her watching her when I was wee in The Wizard of Oz, but this biopic also touched on more than a few films and musical numbers, I’d watched way back then.
 The Summer Stock / If You Feel Like Singing movie telling of a farm owner – played by Garland – who is torn between two men, including Gene Kelly.

 I love this particular feel good number from Summer Stock / If You Feel Like Singing and the perfect showcase for this timeless singer.
 It’s reported that Garland was having personal problems behind the scenes, but Garland’s in true the film must go on mode, you wouldn’t guess from this chirpy performance.
 The song has also featured more recently in House (2002-14) and Twin Peaks (1990-91).